Notes on Language Learning

 Introduction

 The conversation about language acquisition suffers from many of the same distortions as other creative fields when bureaucrats and academics come to dominate the conversation more than practitioners.
 Non-practitioners attempt to justify their existence by neurotically classifying and codifying the field into sterility and non-reality.
-The resultant distortions appear especially hideous in a natural, creative, and organic process, such as human communication.
+The resultant distortions appear especially hideous in such a natural, creative, and organic process as human communication.
 It is a fact that action must precede classification.
-To think or behave otherwise leads to the propagation of undue falsehoods, misunderstandings, and unnecessarily obscure points of entry.
+To think or behave otherwise leads to a litany of confusion.

-In the context of language, the major fallacy is to believe that a foreign language is simply a limited set of triggers or a convoluted word-replacement game.
-Instead, a language is a set of restrictions by which you can generate thought, and therefore construct a new reality.
-In this way, it resembles a program.
-The purpose of learning a language is not to parrot all that has been previously stated, but for use as an engine toward new expressions.
+In the context of language, the major fallacy is to believe that a foreign language is a convoluted word-replacement game or an expansive set of dialogue options.
+Instead, a language is a set of restrictions by which you can generate thought, and therefore construct reality.

-Frustrated, non-creative people who have not truly expressed themselves in their native language tend to project their stagnation and creative infertility by assuming their paradigm is immutable and factual.
-Clearly, this point of view is false as it leads to an infinite regress.
+Frustrated, non-creative people who have not truly expressed themselves in their native language tend to project their stagnation and creative infertility by assuming their paradigm is immutable and all-encompassing.
+Clearly, this point of view is false, as its premise leads to an infinite regress.
 If we can only echo melodies, who sang the first note?

 It is additionally strange when you consider that everyone has already experienced learning a language from nothing.
 Therefore, your first job is to dispense with this ambiguity of an end goal as quickly as possible, reference your previous success, and repeatedly simplify.
 I repeat - (and this is applicable in all design processes), the difficulty in learning a language in not in increasing your willpower or study material, but rather, disengaging from the continual allure to increase complexity.
 Simplify, simplify, simplify.